AlexanderIbrahim1/pimc-sim/PLAN.md

   - find out which timeslice(s) give the erratic behaviour
   - look at the three-body energies for every single triplet
     - find out what is happening with that triplet

+The issue occured when the shortest pair distance was exactly 5.5 angstroms
+  - the control flow would cause the grid interpolation to be called
+  - and 5.5 angstroms is exactly at the cusp where the index falls outside the grid

+I fixed it by switching the control flow order

+## Finding the difference between the old and new three-body energies
+1. Convert a worldline from the old file format into one with the new file format, and calculate the energy here
+  - check if the energies match
+  - if the energy is negative, then the problem is with the sampling
+  - if the energy is still positive, then the difference is the potential

+2. Check if the two-body energies in the old and new code match
+  - if they match, the difference is the three-body potential
+  - if they differ, the difference is either the two-body potential, or the sampling